-Formulas should be designed to perform under an optimum set of processing parameters to achieve the desired product attributes while maximizing its nutritional value and extruder output.
-Subtle changes made to the formula may require readjusting processing parameters or fine tuning the process.
-However, major changes made in the formulation may require reoptimization of the process. which may even include changing screw profile.
+Aquafeed formulas should be designed to perform under an optimum set of processing parameters, to achieve the desired product attributes while maximizing its nutritional value and extruder output.
+Subtle changes made to the formula may require re-adjusting processing parameters or fine tuning the process.
+However, major changes made in the formulation may require re-optimization of the process, which may even include changing screw profile.
+It is important to be aware that not all feed formulations can be made with the same screw configuration or the same set of processing conditions.